nicholasd-uci/code-refactor/README.md

 ## User Story

 ```
-Revamped site that is eye catching and easier to navigate.
-I wanted to bring a simple yet better innovated style to the language for easier rendering and editing capability for feature developer who will maintain the site on a day-to-day base.
+- Revamped site that is eye catching and easier to navigate.
+- Simple yet innovated and better style to the language
+- For easier rendering and editing capability for feature developer's
+- site day-to-day capability is far superior.
 ```

 ## About